Warm chickpea salad with artichokes and sun-dried tomatoes – a real treat.

 Repeat with remaining artichokes, placing each finished piece in the water.

 Add remaining 2 T of lemon juice to a pot of water and bring to boil.
 Add artichoke pieces and boil until just tender, 3-4 minutes.
 Drain.

 Over medium-low heat, warm 1 T olive oil in frying pan.
 Add onions, garlic, and celery and sauté, stirring occasionally, until onions begin to color, about 10 minutes.
 Stir into chickpeas.

 Heat remaining 2 T olive oil.
-Without stirring, sauté the artichokes over medium heat until brown.
+Without stirring, sauté the artichokes over medium heat until golden.
 Flip and brown the other side, then add to the chickpeas.

 Drizzle with vinaigrette and mix well.
 Let sit for a few minutes.

 Adapted from the recipe for "Warm Chickpea Salad with Artichokes and Sun-Dried Tomatoes" in Myra Kornfeld’s The Voluptuous Vegan.